 Using an Applicant Tracking System (ATS) will help streamline your recruitment efforts.
 An ATS can be implemented or accessed online on an enterprise or small business level, depending on the needs of the company.
+We recommend Crelate, because of it offers both CRM and ATS functionality.
+In addition, it is well-designed and easy to use.
 Free and open source ATS software is also available.

 2. Always be recruiting